Cost of Owning a Lhasa Apso

 Owning a Lhasa Apso is a significant financial commitment over their 12-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso has specific care needs shaped by its genetics and build.
 At 12-18 lbs with a life expectancy of 12-15 yrs, the Lhasa Apso represents a significant commitment that rewards prepared owners with years of devoted companionship.

 First-Year Expenses